zeek/zeek/doc/signatures.rst

     header ip[16:4] == 1.2.3.4/16, 5.6.7.8/24

-Internally, the predefined header conditions are in fact just short-cuts and mappend into a generic condition.
+Internally, the predefined header conditions are in fact just short-cuts and mapped into a generic condition.

 Content Conditions
 ~~~~~~~~~~~~~~~~~~